-Severe pain after surgery can typically be successfully treated.
-Modern pain medications and anesthesia can control post-surgical pain and help your body heal.By Mayo Clinic Staff
+Pain after surgery often can be treated successfully.
+Modern pain medicines and anesthesia can control pain and help your body heal.By Mayo Clinic Staff

 Planning for surgery

-- Side effects.
-Ask for written information about the drugs you will be prescribed and their side effects.
-Ask questions about what can be done to minimize side effects and when to get help for serious side effects.
+- Concerns about side effects.
+Ask for written information about the pain medicines you may be prescribed after surgery and their side effects.
+Ask about what can be done to decrease side effects and when to get help for serious side effects.

-Post-surgical pain is usually managed with multiple pain-reducing medications (analgesics).
-The appropriate type, delivery and dose of medications for you depend on the type of surgery and expected recovery, as well as your own needs.
+Pain after surgery usually is managed with more than one pain medicine, also known as an analgesic.
+The right type, delivery and dose of medicines for you depend on the type of surgery and expected recovery, as well as your own needs.

 - Other nonopioid pain relievers include acetaminophen (Tylenol, others) and ketamine (Ketalar).

-- Other psychoactive drugs that may be used for treating post-surgical pain include the anti-anxiety medication midazolam or the anticonvulsants gabapentin (Gralise, Horizant, Neurontin) and pregabalin (Lyrica).
+- Other medicines that can treat pain after surgery include the anti-anxiety medicine midazolam and the anti-seizure medicines gabapentin (Gralise, Horizant, Neurontin) and pregabalin (Lyrica).

 Managing the risks of opioid use

-- Talking to your doctor when your pain is not under control
+- Telling your healthcare professional when your pain is not under control.

-- Following your doctor's instructions about other drugs not to take while using opioids
+- Following your healthcare team's instructions about other medicines not to take while using opioids.

-- Disposing of unused drugs, ideally through a pharmacy take-back program
+- Disposing of unused medicines, ideally through a pharmacy take-back program.

-- Not sharing your medication with other people
+- Not sharing your medicine with other people.

 Pain relief after major surgery